skupperproject/refdog/input/commands/overview.md

 - Create operations take a name option, which is the name of the resource created (.metadata.name).

+- XXX Create and update in general block until the resource is ready.
+  Delete waits for deletion to complete.

 #### `skupper <resource-type> update <resource-name> [options]`

 - Update operations shift the resource status from ready to pending while the change is taking place.
 It waits for ready status.

 - It has the same options as create.

+- XXX Create and update in general block until the resource is ready.
+  Delete waits for deletion to complete.

 #### `skupper <resource-type> delete <resource-name> [options]`